lucascalion/tile38-webserver/README.md

 this docker image allows you ensure http calls only come from authorized clients.

 # Environment variables

+This is an example for the .env file that must be placed inside the data folder.
+Note that data folder is a docker volume that must be mounted during container creation.

 ```
 # URI for the tile38 server
 # !!IMPORTANT!!
 DO NOT INCLUDE TRAILING SLASHES